dhjsh88/fpga-fc-accelerator/README.md

 - I kept the PIO path and added a control register to select PIO or DMA at runtime.
 Register slot 10 at byte offset `0x28` contains the control fields.
 Bit 0 selects the loading path, and bit 1 selects the target BRAM.
 Keeping both paths allowed them to be measured on the same bitstream.
 The PIO path also provided a working reference during DMA integration.
 - AXI-Stream provides data and valid/ready handshaking but does not provide a memory address.
 The `axis_to_bram` module increments the BRAM write address for each accepted word.
 It resets the address counter when it accepts `TLAST`.
 The receiver keeps `tready` high because BRAM can accept one write per clock.
 No additional backpressure logic is required in this design.
--The processor flushes both operand buffers with (`Xil_DCacheFlushRange`) after generating the inputs.
+- The processor flushes both operand buffers with (`Xil_DCacheFlushRange`) after generating the inputs.
 This occurs before DMA begins because DMA reads DDR rather than the Cortex-A9 data cache.

 ## The Bug That Taught the Most